Distracted Driver Statistics:

 - There is a 21% probability of an ambulance accident resulting in a fatality.

-- There are at least 6,500 Ambulance accidents per year.
+- There are more than 6,500 Ambulance accidents per year.

 - The occupational fatality rate from ambulance crashes is four times the US average when compared to other occupations